- Windows Movie Maker Editing Tips

 With Windows Movie Maker's trimming options you are able to manipulate your footage and edit it so that your movie looks exactly how you want it to.
 One of the easiest ways to do this is by using the trim tool.

 Using this tool you can shave off parts from the beginning or ending of your footage, so that you only have the chunk of video that you need.
 One thing to remember is that when you trim footage, your original file is not altered at all, so if you end up not liking what you are left with you can re-import the file and start from scratch with the whole file.

-Step 1: Trim Your Footage
+Step 1: Select Trim Tool

-Step 2: A New Start Point
+Step 2: Set up New Start Point and End Point

 One of the other ways you can trim the beginning or the ending of your footage in Windows Movie Maker is by using the programs split feature.